-Today there are seven full time residents at Echoing Hope Ranch, with several more on the horizon.
+Today there are many full time residents at Echoing Hope Ranch, with several more on the horizon.
 Already, the residents who are living there are showing gratifying growth in independence and are enjoying participating in varied activities and outings.
 During the day they are joined by others from the community who come to be a part of the Day Program where they participate in horticultural activities as well as music, art and exercise programs.

 The future looks bright at Echoing Hope.
 Plans are in the works to provide several new ways to enrich the lives of people with autism.
 A partnership with Cochise County schools will allow us to work with transitioning students, assessing their strengths and interests and creating opportunities for experiences and learning.
 A planned vocational program can train our clients and help with job placement and coaching.
 In addition, to enable more families to benefit from our services, plans are being made to hold summer camps at Echoing Hope, and to provide Community Based programs in both Pima and Cochise County.